gokilo/gokilo.github.io/index.md

 ---
 layout: default
-title: Build your own text editor in Go
+title: Build a text editor in Go
+nav_order: 1
 ---
-# Build your own text editor in Go
+# Build a text editor in Go

-Welcome!
+<span class="label label-red">This tutorial is still under development</span>

 This is an tutorial that shows you how to build a text editor in [Go Programming Language](https://www.golang.org).

 The text editor is a port of [antirez's kilo](http://antirez.com/news/108) in Go.
-Like the C original it's about 1000 lines of Go with no dependencies, and it implements all the basic features you expect in a minimal editor including a search feature.
-This tutorial is adapted from the original [Snaptoken Tutorial](https://viewsourcecode.org/snaptoken/kilo/) for the C language version of kilo.
+Like the C original it's about 1000 lines of Go with no dependencies, and it implements all the basic features you expect in a minimal editor including search.
+This tutorial is an adaption of the original [Snaptoken Tutorial](https://viewsourcecode.org/snaptoken/kilo/) for Kilo test editor the C language version.

-This tutorial walks you through building the editor in **184 steps**.
-Each step, you'll add, change, or remove a few lines of code.
+This tutorial walks you through building the editor step by step.
+In each step, you'll add, change, or remove a few lines of code.
 Most steps, you'll be able to **observe the changes** you made by compiling and running the program immediately afterwards.
 I explain each step along the way, sometimes in